kaistomics/splicing/README.md

-Welcome to this site for the One-Class SVM predictive models for splicing-altering variants.
-This site will serve as a source code repository for the predictive models.
+Welcome to this site for the One-Class support vector machine (OCSVM)-splicing tool.
+This site will serve as a source code repository for OCSVM-splicing pipeline.

 # Prerequisites
 This program requires the following Python modules.